 sold over 1000 paintings

-with several notable
+with several accomplished

 as an actress, singer,

-plays, commercials and
+commercials and movies.

 Venus currently works out of Dallas, Texas.
 Growing up